-The previous post described the first two libraries out of the five Stewart and I visited a couple of weeks ago, so now I’d like to focus on the remaining three.
+The previous post described the first two libraries out of the five Stewart and I visited a couple of weeks ago, and this post focuses on the remaining three.

 Goldhawk Park branch resided in its own square building and seemed less trendy than Woodside Square.
 However, Goldhawk Park’s location on the edge of a large park gave it a scenic advantage, as Woodside patrons had to make do with a Food Basics parkingscape for inspiration when they looked up from their books.
 So much reading in my childhood may have made me fanciful, but to me Goldhawk Park looked like a scholarly chalet of a marginally-alpine village on the Markham border.
 Resting on the rim of a pasture dotted with fir trees, the chalet offered a chair and a newspaper to weary literary pilgrims.

 As I made a quick tour of the facility, I accidentally disturbed a seniors’ coffee afternoon in progress.
 Recovering my cool after a swift exit from the meeting room, I sat down at a table in front of a park-side window.
 When I had my fill of admiring the vast open field with blowing snow, I walked through the main area, noting the shelves of books in Hindi, Tamil, and Chinese.
 All in all, I liked the unpretentious and comfortable atmosphere of Goldhawk Park.

 Pushing on to Steeles Library, the peaceful natural setting gave way to the frenetic parking lot engergy of Bamburgh Gardens Shopping Plaza.
 Stewart dropped me off and went to find a parking space while I investigated the fourth library of the afternoon.